byu-cpe/ecen626_website/_labs/lab_06.md

   <img src="{% link assets/err_mitigation/repetition_codes.svg %}" alt="A message getting sent through a noisy medium which flips bits and alters the intended payload.">
 </figure>

 However, this method has a low **code rate**, or ratio of data bits to total bits sent.
 Specifically in this example, **the code rate is 1/3**, meaning that we send an **extra 80 bits** for the message `hello`.
 This scales very poorly and is not ideal for large messages.
 Furthermore, if the noise is too high, the only solution is to increase the number of repetitions, which further reduces the code rate.
+For most applications, increasing the transmission power is just as reliable as increasing the number of repetitions, but it is not always possible due to regulatory limits or power constraints.
+Therefore, repetition codes are not preferred for most practical applications.

 #### Hamming Codes

 Another method is to use **Hamming codes**, which are a type of **forward error correction (FEC)** code.
-Hamming codes are a family of linear error-correcting codes that can detect and correct single-bit errors and detect two-bit errors.
-Named after Richard Hamming, who introduced them in 1950, these codes take a message and project the message into a higher-dimensional space.
+Hamming codes are a family of linear error-correcting codes that can detect and correct single-bit errors or detect two-bit errors.
+Named after Richard Hamming, who introduced them in 1950, these codes (as well as all other FEC codes) take a message and project the message into a higher-dimensional space.
 This allows the receiver to correct errors by finding the closest valid codeword to the received message.
 For a good explanation of this concept, see [this video](https://www.youtube.com/watch?v=X8jsijhllIA) and [its sequel](https://www.youtube.com/watch?v=b3NxrZOu_CE).

-We define the Hamming to be an algorithm that does the following: we take a $$k$$-bit message and encodes it into a $$n$$-bit codeword with $$m$$ parity bits such that:
+We define the Hamming to be an algorithm that does the following: we take a $$k$$-bit message and encodes it into a $$n$$-bit codeword with $$r$$ parity bits such that:

 $$
-n = k + m
+n = k + r
 $$

-The number of $$m$$ parity bits is determined by the following inequality, which ensures that the code can correct single-bit errors:
+The number of $$r$$ parity bits is determined by the following inequality, which ensures that the code can correct single-bit errors:

 $$
-2^m \geq k + m + 1
+2^r \geq k + r + 1
 $$

-where each parity bit is placed at positions at positions of $$2^i$$ meaning that $$ 0 \leq i \lt m $$.
+where each parity bit is placed at positions at positions of $$2^i$$ meaning that $$ 0 \leq i \lt r $$.
 This means that the parity bits are located at positions 1, 2, 4, 8, etc. in the codeword.

 For example, a Hamming(7,4) code has 7 bits total, 4 of which are data bits and 3 of which are parity bits.
 The parity bits are calculated such that the codeword has a specific Hamming distance, which is the minimum number of bit flips required to change one codeword into another.
 This allows the receiver to correct errors by finding the closest valid codeword to the received message.